 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-There are so many London travel tips that we could be here for a million years talking about them, but after 10 years of living in or near London as an American, I’ve finally broken it down to the top 49 (yes, it’s a lot, but you’ll thank me later).
+There are so many London travel tips that we could be here for a million years talking about them, but after 10 years of living in or near London as an American, I’ve finally broken it down to the top 49 travel tips for London (yes, it’s a lot, but you’ll thank me later).

-These travel tips in London range from everything to culture tips to transportation tips in London to what to pack for London, but rest assured that after reading you’ll be even more prepared to plan a wonderful and memorable trip to this amazing multicultural city.
+These travel tips in London range from everything to culture tips to travel insurance in the UK to transportation tips in London to what to pack for London, but rest assured that after reading you’ll be even more prepared to plan a wonderful and memorable trip to this amazing multicultural city.

 2. When Booking Flights, Consider Transportation Costs to and from the London Airport